-The second quarter revenue report from VF comes just days after Piper Jaffray released its bi-annual “Taking Stock with Teens” report.
+The recent quarter revenue reports from VF come not long after Piper Jaffray released its bi-annual “Taking Stock with Teens” report.
 After surveying more than 8,600 U.S. teens about their spending habits, the investment bank found that Vans – which first eclipsed outwear giant North Face as VF’s top-selling brand in March 2017 and now makes up almost 25 percent of VF’s annual sales – was the fastest-growing brand in terms of finding teens’ favor.
-Over all, Nike remains in the top spot, but Piper Jaffray noted that “staggering increases came from females where Vans unseated Nike as the No. 1 brand among [upper-income] females.”
+Over all, Nike remains in the top spot, but Piper Jaffray noted that “staggering increases came from females, where Vans unseated Nike as the No. 1 brand among [upper-income] females.”

 As Esquire’s Jonathan Evans wrote last year, “After riding the wave of the ‘90s skateboarding boom, Vans faced new competition from younger skate shoe brands like DC and Osiris.
 These companies—born only a few years earlier—favored a chunkier, more tech-forward silhouette (a word the fashion community uses to describe the shape of a shoe).
 Vans’ retro styling, by comparison, felt stale.”